Thomas M. Weser Award

 Weser came to Vanderbilt on the Regensburg Exchange Program in the fall of 1988.
 On February 5, 1989, the 22-year old student was robbed and killed.
 Weser’s death drew national attention to the crime rate at Vanderbilt and shocked the university community.
 A number of security improvements were made as a result of the incident.
 The university installed a plaque in Weser’s memory on the Highland Avenue side of parking lot 20 (now 25th Avenue Garage) where he was killed.

 The idea for an annual award in Weser’s memory came from a group of his fellow students.
 Each year, a committee selects from among those nominated a student who has demonstrated an exceptional commitment to intellectual life, cross-cultural appreciation, and personal integrity.
 Weser Award winners are typically active in student organizations and community service projects outside of the classroom and maintain a solid record of academic performance at the undergraduate or graduate level.

-Nominations for this award may be made by Vanderbilt Students, Staff, and Faculty through Anchor Link.
-All nominations must be made by February 13, 2015 at 5pm.
+Nominations for this award may be made by Vanderbilt students, staff, and faculty through Anchor Link.

 Thomas M. Weser Award Past Recipients